 Flying with kids can be daunting for even the most experienced traveler.
 Let’s be honest, between the packing, the commute to and from the airport, checking in, making it through security, the potty breaks, boarding, deplaning, then when you factor in the added bonus of being on the plane for 8+ hours for your international flight,– it’s enough to make me run screaming in the other direction.
 Vacation is work ya’ll!

-My husband’s job has been flying our family of five back and forth across the globe many, many times over the last ten years or so.
+Work has been flying our family back and forth across the globe many, many times over the last ten years or so.
 While it doesn’t always go smoothly, I’ve put together my list of go-to tips and tricks to help you through air travel with your kids– sanity mostly intact!